 Millions of years ago, this land sat at the bottom of a shallow ocean.
 Today we can find fossilized shells in a number of places on our hills, which were first laid down in the muddy ocean sediment.

 Hundreds of years ago our gigantic Valley oaks – the Tree Fort Tree and Climbing Tree – were just sprouting from their acorns.
 The branches of these grandmother oak trees were possibly shaped by the Ohlones as they grew, creating the spectacular boughs we enjoy today.

 Our world today is very different from when our grandmother oak trees first sprouted from acorns a few hundred years ago.
 Its fun to imagine what the world will look like when the acorns sprouting on our hills this year are grown into grandmother oaks, and to ask ourselves: What do we want the world to look like?

 We are inspired to provide nature immersion programs that create a deep sense of place and nature connection in the next generation of global stewards.

 We strive for multi-faceted learning experiences.
 When we make cheese one child may be learning the fine motor skill of juicing a lemon, while another is inspired by the simple chemistry of cheese curdling, and still another is navigating social skills and teamwork within the group.
 Each of these lessons is valuable and whenever possible, recognized with positive reinforcement.
 Small group size allows adequate space for each child to create their own experience, and every aspect of their experience has a lesson within it.

-We touch, smell, listen to, and taste our lessons.
+We touch, smell, observe, listen to, and taste our lessons.
 Free exploration in nature, facilitated by an experienced mentor, provides the most fertile ground for teachable moments and developing a child’s connection with nature.
 We allow for this in our curriculum by ensuring that we do not schedule every minute of the day.
 The most important and lasting lessons of the day are often unplanned, when both the instructor and children are simply following their delight and curiosity down a gopher hole.